 Complete and accurate records are our legacy for future generations.
-If our work is not recorded, and properly preserved, then all of our efforts, and the resources in question, will be forever lost. a) Responsibility.
-The Principal Investigator or Project Archaeologist is responsible for maintaining daily notes and transferring survey data to master project maps.
+If our work is not recorded, and properly preserved, then all of our efforts, and the resources in question, will be forever lost.

-b) Mapping of Recovery Units.
-Each shovel test or test unit should be recorded, noting its location, depth, soil profile, artifact yield, general conditions, and other pertinent information.
-Each shovel test should be given a unique field designation, and materials recovered from it are to be analyzed and cataloged by discrete provenience.

-c) Photography.
-Photographs are to be taken of representative project environments and areas where different survey strategies were used.
+- a) Responsibility.
+The Principal Investigator or Project Archaeologist is responsible for maintaining daily notes and transferring survey data to master project maps. - b) Mapping of recovery units.
+Each shovel test or test unit should be recorded, noting its location, depth, soil profile (including Munsell codes), artifact yield, general conditions, and other pertinent information.
+The location of ground disturbances, landscape features, and other pertinent features such as associated above-ground structures should also be recorded.
+Each shovel test or unit should be given a unique field designation, and materials recovered from it are to be analyzed and cataloged by discrete provenience.
+Location of a field datum should also be recorded. - c) Photography.
+Photographs are to be taken of representative project environments and areas where different survey strategies were used, as well as of excavation unit profiles and features.
+A north arrow and photo scale should be included in photographs.